-Dated: $\overline{ m Judg}$ ge/Commissioner of Superior Court The signature line should never be on a pa at the end of the order and not followed by any att age by itself.
-The signature line must always be tachment.
-(Adopted effective July 1, 1992; revised effective July 1, 2008) Rule 601.15 Nunc Pro Tunc Orders Correction ng Clerical Errors If, through inadvertence, the minute order order actually made by the court and such inadverdeclaration, the court may make a nunc pro tauthorities are not required. - The nunc pro tunc order must not take substantially in the following form: the form of an amended order and should be In the matter of) Case No. )))) NUNC PRO TUNC ORDER CORRECTING (insert title of order being corrected) Upon consideration of the declaration of error, the (identify the order to be corrected, gir signed) is corrected by striking the following (he inserting in lieu thereof the following: (here set or ere set out the matter to be eliminated) and by This order is entered nunc pro tunc as of (l here insert date the incorrect order was signed).
-Dated: Judge/Commissioner of Superior Court (issued 01/01/19)
+Dated: Judge/Commissioner of Superior Court The signature line should nat the end of the order and not follows: never be on a page by itself.
+The signature line must always be owed by any attachment.
+(Adopted effective July 1, 1992; re evised effective July 1, 2008) Rule 601.15 Nunc Pro Tunc Or ders Correcting Clerical Errors order actually made by the court ar ne minute order or the signed order or decree fails to state the nd such inadvertence is brought to the attention of the court by a nunc pro tune order correcting the mistake.
+Points and The nunc pro tunc order is substantially in the following form must not take the form of an amended order and should be : In the matter of) Case No. )))) NUNC PRO TUNC ORDER CORRECTING (insert title of order being corrected) error, the (identify the order to be signed) is corrected by striking th declaration of (insert name of declarant), to correct a clerical e corrected, giving the title and date the incorrect order was e following (here set out the matter to be eliminated) and by ing: (here set out the correct matter to be added).
+This order is entered nunc p pro tune as of (here insert date the incorrect order was signed).
+Dated: Judge/Commissioner of Superior Court (issued 07/01/20)